hraban/lift/website/source/user-guide.md

         (slotspec*)
         options*)

 The list of supersuites lets you organize tests into a hierarchy.
 This can be useful both to share fixtures (i.e., setup and tearcode code) and to organize your testing: different parts of the hierarchy can test different parts of your software.
-The slotspecs are similar to slotspecs in defclass but with a twist: deftestsuite automatically adds an initarg and accessor for each spec{footnote Though they once did, the slotspecs don't really define slots for the class internally anymore.
-LIFT keeps track of slot values through a different (slower but more flexible) mechanism.}.
+The slotspecs are similar to slotspecs in defclass but with a twist: deftestsuite automatically adds an initarg and accessor for each spec{footnote "Though they once did, the slotspecs don't really define slots for the class internally anymore.
+LIFT keeps track of slot values through a different (slower but more flexible) mechanism."}.
 You can specify an initial value using a pair rather than needing to specify an initform and these value can use the values of previously defined slots (as if they were being bound in a let* form).
 Finally, you'll also see below that slot values are immediately available with the body of a test method.
 These two features make writing tests very simple.

     > (deftestsuite test-slots ()
         ((a 1) (b 2) (c (+ a b)))